hapax/hapax.github.io/assets/qgrav.md

 \Longrightarrow \quad \Delta x \lesssim \ell_P.
 $$

-If we try to zoom in to the Planck scale, our microscope will create a black hole.
+In other words, we can't see below the Planck scale without making black holes.
 Clearly, microscopes this powerful should be kept away from theorists!

 #### No local observables